-Some Covid-19 restrictions will be eased under the new SOP for once the vaccination rate for adults hits 90%.
+Some Covid-19 restrictions will be eased under the new SOP for October 18.

 To be classed as fully vaccinated, it must have been 14 days after the person has received the second dose of either the Pfizer, AstraZeneca or Sinovac vaccine.
 For single dose vaccines made by Johnson & Johnson or CanSino, it is 28 days after the inoculation.